hintron/nando-lang/readme.md

 To download Nando lang, go to https://github.com/hintron/nando-lang/releases and download the source code.
 Extract it to a directory

-> [!NOTE] Don't use Git to clone the repo.
-We're keeping it simple.
+(Don't use Git to clone the repo.
+We're keeping it simple.)

 ### Compile the Checker Program